 Here’s a quick reference to the tagline of YNAB – “Gain Total Control Of Your Money.
 Stop living paycheck-to-paycheck, get out of debt, and save more money.”

-Also, YNAB is so confident about saving your money that they are currently offering a “No Risk, 100% Money-Back Guarantee”.
+Also, YNAB is so confident about saving the money that they are currently offering a “No Risk, 100% Money-Back Guarantee”.
 No questions asked for a complete refund.

-So that pretty much makes it FREE for the first 34 days, you’ll end up having more than a month to test the program and see if it lives up to your expectations.
+So that pretty much makes its FREE for the first 34 days, you’ll end up having more than a month to test the program and see if it lives up to your expectations.

 What more, You Need A Budget is also an award-winning software and a proven platform that works.

 What Makes YNAB The Best Money Management App?